Attic calendar: Names of months

 The primary function of this calendar was to set the days for the religious festivals.
 In a county fair role, they encompassed a much broader range of activities than the word "religious" suggests and were central to the life of the city.

 The Athenian months were named after major festivals.
 In this the calendar differed from the Mesopotamian models that lie behind all Greek lunar calendars.
 In the Sumerian and Babylonian prototypes, for instance, the months were named after the main agricultural activity practiced in that month.
 Many Athenian festivals had links with different stages of the agricultural cycle, such as festivals of planting or harvest.
 It perhaps added to the need to keep lunar and solar calendars roughly aligned.
 The farming year, however, was not the primary focus of the calendar.

-The sixth month and its festival - Poseideon and Poseideia - took its name directly from the god Poseidon.
-More commonly, gods appear under epithets, e.g. Maimakterion and Maimakteria, named after Zeus Maimaktes - stormy.
+The sixth month and its festival – Poseideon and Poseideia – took its name directly from the god Poseidon.
+More commonly, gods appear under epithets, e.g. Maimakterion and Maimakteria, named after Zeus Maimaktes ("Zeus the Stormy").

 Many of the naming festivals quickly lost importance or stopped being celebrated altogether, and some of the grandest celebrations in the life of the city are not recognised in month names, e.g. Great Dionysia, held in Elaphebolion.

 The months also changed names with time, e.g. Hekatombaion used to be called Kronios, after the festival Kronia.

 The calendars of the Ionian cities of Asia Minor (along the western coastline of modern Turkey) often share month names with Athens.
 For instance, at Miletos four of the same month names were in use, namely Thargelion, Metageitnion, Boedromion and Pyanepsion, and the last of these even occupied the same position as month four in both communities.
 Traditionally, these Ionian cities were founded by colonists from Attica (perhaps around 1050 BC).
 It may be then that the Athenian month names refer to a festival schedule some hundreds of years out of date.